edenlabllc/playbook/branching.md

 - PR name MUST have change tag and meaningful description.
 - PR description SHOULD include references to the relative artifacts for feature implementation.
 - PR comments and commit comments MAY include notes from a developer.
+- PR should be squash-merged to a master branch.

 ## Trunk Branch